 Stay tuned here and on the Facebook page for updates and details.Clock Tower Sanctuary

 Drunk With A Pen is proud to support the Clock Tower Sanctuary, helping homeless young people in Brighton & Hove.
 The vast majority of proceeds go to this most excellent organisation.

 In December 2016, £529.61 was paid to the Clock Tower Sanctuary (mostly through donated artist fees and launch party).
 Thanks to everyone who contributed.

 Drunk With A Pen has also contributed to the following charities:

 Starfish Youth Music (via The Lamb)

 Drink it like you mean it, like the serious people do

 If you're down and broken-hearted and you've got good reason to

-Anyone who saw Joe's first open mic at the Duke of Wellington in Shoreham will be truly amazed that he got beyond two.
+Anyone who saw Joe's first open mic at the Duke of Wellington in Shoreham will be truly amazed that he got beyond the first two.
 It's amazing what the pressure of 500 unsold books on your coffee table will do for your confidence.